2025/06/30

 config:

-To implement more complex features, you might also want to directly add a new reward manager like PRIMERewardManager
+For more complex features, you can also add a new reward manager like PRIMERewardManager

 or DAPORewardManager